Submit your iPadOS apps to the App Store

 App privacy details

-Enter all necessary information about your app’s privacy practices, including the practices of third-party partners whose code you integrate into your app, in App Store Connect.
-These details inform the app privacy label on your App Store product page and are required to submit new apps and app updates to the App Store.
+Enter all necessary information about your app’s privacy practices, including the practices of third‑party partners whose code you integrate into your app, in App Store Connect.
+These details inform the app privacy label on your App Store product page and are required in order to submit new apps and app updates to the App Store.

 iPad apps on the Mac App Store